mbruzek/build-a-kernel/README.md

 # Build a Kernel

-I read an article that was trying to convince folks that vendor kernels are inherently insecure.
+I read an article that was trying to convince folks that distribution or vendor kernels are inherently insecure.
 That's because Linux vendor kernels are created by taking a snapshot of a specific Linux release and then backporting selected fixes as changes occur in the upstream git tree.
 Using an up-to-date Linux kernel release contains all the known fixes is the most secure option available.

 While this was a controversial topic, it got me thinking about Linux kernels.